Animax: Under Sony

 Animax's second logo, solidly used from 2006 to 2010, and 2013 to 2016 (except Japan).

 Animax's third logo, used from 2010 to 2016 in the European countries.

 Established on May 20, 1998, by Sony, Animax Broadcast Japan Inc. (株式会社アニマックスブロードキャスト・ジャパン(Hiragana), Kabushiki-gaisha Animakkusu Burōdokyasuto Japan) launched in Japan on July 1, the same year, across the SKY PerfecTV! satellite television platform.
 Headquartered in Minato, Tokyo, Japan, and presided by Masao Takiyama, Animax's shareholders and founders included Sony Pictures Entertainment Japan, Sunrise, Toei Animation, Kyokuichi (later known as TMS Entertainment), and NAS.
 Its founders also include noted anime producer and production designer Yoshirō Kataoka.
 The network began broadcasting in high definition from October 2009.

 Animax also exhibits affiliations with anime pioneer Osamu Tezuka's Tezuka Productions company, Pierrot, Nippon Animation, and numerous others.
-Other noted Japanese celebrities and personalities to have appeared on Animax with their own programs include actress Natsuki Katō, among numerous others.
+Other noted Japanese celebrities and personalities to have appeared on Animax with their own programs include actress Natsuki Katō, who appeared on Hungry Heart: Wild Striker and Pokémon Zoroark: Master of Illusions.
 The network's narrators are the voice actors Yukari Tamura and Kōsuke Okano; and from October 2007, Sayuri Yahagi.